mbreed-author/mbreed-author.github.io/index.md

 London 1982 – perhaps.
 Regaining consciousness in an isolation ward of catatonic patients, glimpsing the outside world only through a television news bulletin, that is the dilemma facing Hugh Hammond.

 Gradually Hugh’s memories return – of his life as an MI6 officer a decade earlier.
-But in a world where Britain has been locked in a lonely Cold War against Fascist-dominated Europe.
+But in a world where Britain has been locked in a lonely Cold War against a Fascist-dominated Europe.
 Are his memories false: delusions, or implanted as part of a mind-control experiment?
 Or was the television news fake – and if so, why?
 And what is the role of Carlton, the shadowy Intelligence officer who delivered him there?

 Hugh types out his recollections: an adventure which takes him from an opium den in Limehouse, via a hippie encampment in British-occupied North France, to a State Reception for the Deputy Führer in the Durbar Court in Whitehall, and to a Le Carré-style climax in the divided city of Paris.